coder83431/VPN-Setup-and-Usage-Proton-VPN-/README.md

 <p>
 4. On your actual computer, sign up for the free version of Proton VPN https://account.protonvpn.com/signup?plan=free&language=en.
-Loginto the VPN server and choose a VPN server within another country than your own.
+Log into the Proton VPN and choose a VPN server within another country than your own or your Azure VM.
 Then browse to  https://whatismyipaddress.com/ once more to view your IP address.

 </p>
 <br />